 Even if visitors not buying, it’s still fun to look around old paintings, table lamps, kitchenware, trophies, and plenty of home knick-knacks.
 These items have had their own history, ask the seller for the most interesting ones and the story behind each of them.

-Since April 2018, the market has extended its opening hours until 9 PM.
-Beringharjo Market opens daily, with stalls and shops start opening at 8.30 AM.
-It’s best to go on weekdays to avoid too many crowds.
-While shopping, watch out for the safety of personal belongings.
+Since April 2018, the market has extended its opening hours to 9 PM.
+Beringharjo Market opens every day, with stalls and shops start opening at 8:30 AM.
+It’s best to go on weekdays to avoid crowds.
+And while being there for shopping or just looking around.
+Be sure to watch out for personal belongings.

 |Beringharjo Market Opening Hours|